About this document

 Community board

-When you are integrating the DRACOON API in any of your software, we strongly recommend that you subscribe to our community board where we can easily provide you with updates about upcoming API changes and other important information as well as where you can exchange ideas and pose questions regarding API integrations.
+When you are integrating the DRACOON API in any of your software, we strongly recommend that you subscribe to our community board where we can easily provide you with updates about upcoming API changes and other important information as well as where you can exchange ideas and post questions regarding API integrations.

 Swagger